Mikolonija/trako/README.md

 - `.prettierrc`: Configuration file for code format.
 - `cypress.config.ts`: Cypress configuration file.
 - `index.html`: The main HTML file that serves as the entry point for the web app.
+- `LICENSE`: The LICENSE file.
+- `package-lock.json`: Locks the exact versions of project dependencies to ensure consistent installations across environments.
-- `package.json`: Manages project dependencies and scripts.
+- `package.json`: Manages project metadata, dependencies, and scripts used in the project.
 - `README.md`: Project documentation.
 - `tsconfig.app.json`: TypeScript configuration for the app.
 - `tsconfig.json`: The main TypeScript configuration file.
 - `tsconfig.node.json`: TypeScript configuration for Node.js.
+- `vercel.json`: vercel configuration file.
 - `vite.config.ts`: Configuration file for Vite.